JakubHeba/jakubheba.github.io/SLAE/Shell-Bind-TCP/index.md

 # Bind TCP Shell

-Today, we will deal with the process of creating Bind TCP Shell from scratch.
-As a rule, we distinguish between two types of shells that interest the pentester:
+<p style="text-align: justify;">Today, we will deal with the process of creating Bind TCP Shell from scratch.
+As a rule, we distinguish between two types of shells that interest the pentester:</p>

 - Bind TCP Shell
 - Reverse TCP Shell

-In the first case, it involves opening a listening port on the victim's system so that the attacker can remotely connect to his shell.
+<p style="text-align: justify;">In the first case, it involves opening a listening port on the victim's system so that the attacker can remotely connect to his shell.</p>

 First, we'll try to reproduce this behavior using a C program.